 - Schools can use reasonable force in certain circumstances.
 This can include protecting a child from damaging themselves, property or someone else, or committing any offence.
-Learn more about schools’ rights to use reasonable force in England and Wales, Northern Ireland and Scotland.
+Learn more about schools’ rights to use reasonable force in England, Wales, Northern Ireland and Scotland.

 - Schools in England and Wales can take measures to protect their students – including searching and screening pupils for dangerous or inappropriate items like drugs, alcohol, or weapons.

 - Schools can exclude their students.
 Students can be permanently excluded – learn more about exclusions in England and Wales (Gov.UK), Northern Ireland (NiDirect), and Scotland (Citizens Advice Scotland).

 You can read through your school’s written behaviour policy or code of conduct for more specific information on their rules and policies.